Alan-Miller/headers/README.md

 }));
 ```

-Instead of importing `cors`, we could just write our own middleware with our own headers.
+Instead of importing `cors`, we could just write our own headers.
 Below are the `origin` and `credentials` headers we can use to get the same result as the `cors` options above.
 Below are also some other headers (commented out) that we might consider, and there are still others.

 ```js
 app.use((req, res, next) => {